 - If you could not reasonably have been expected to know your rights.
 For example where there have been detailed changes in the law

-- If you were unable to mange your affairs and did not have an appointee
+- If you were unable to manage your affairs and did not have an appointee

 If you are state pension credit age

 Mrs Smith, aged 67, makes a claim for benefit on 1 December 2011.
 She states that she was ill for the period 1 August 2011 to 1 December 2011 and would like her benefit to be backdated for that period.
-She has proof from her doctor of her illness and therefore the Benefits Section decides that 'good cause' has been proven for this period.
+She has proof from her doctor of her illness.

 Although the period of sickness started in August 2011 the Benefits Section can only award the backdated benefit from 1 September 2011 which is 3 months before the date that the application is made (i.e. 1 December 2011).
 The backdated award will be paid up to 1 December 2011 when Mrs Smith recovered from her illness.